-Tea, donated by Two Leaves and A Bud and Paradise Bakery cookies will be offered.
+Tea, donated by Two Leaves and A Bud and Paradise Bakery cookies will be offered at both events.

 Naturalist Nights are brought to you through a partnership between Aspen Center for Environmental Studies, Wilderness Workshop, and Roaring Fork Audubon.